AINativeKit/chatgpt-apps-sdk-devtools/README.md

 ## 📋 Requirements

 - **React** 18.0.0 or higher
-- **@ainativekit/ui** 0.9.0 or higher (with ThemeProvider)
 - **Node.js** 18.0.0 or higher
 - **Modern browser** with ES2020+ support
   - Chrome 80+, Firefox 75+, Safari 13.1+, Edge 80+

-The DevContainer expects your app to be wrapped with `ThemeProvider` from @ainativekit/ui, which provides the necessary CSS variables for theming.
+### Optional Dependencies

+- **@ainativekit/ui** 0.10.0 or higher (optional, but recommended for enhanced theming)
+  - DevTools includes basic theme support out of the box
+  - For full design system integration, install `@ainativekit/ui` and use `ThemeProvider`
+  - See usage examples below for both standalone and integrated approaches

 ## 📦 Installation